OpenNews/srccon/homepage.md

 </div>
 </div>

-SRCCON is produced by [Knight-Mozilla OpenNews](http://opennews.org), an organization built to support the community of news developers, designers, and data analysts helping journalism thrive on the open web.
+SRCCON is produced by [OpenNews](http://opennews.org), an organization built to connect a network of developers, designers, journalists and editors to collaborate on open technologies and processes within journalism.

 The “src” in SRCCON stands for “Source,” as in "view source."
 We pronounce it “Source-con,” but you can say it however you want.

-{% include live_sessions_js.html %}